halfmonty/VPNWatcher/README.md

 VPNWatcher is a small tool to make sure that certain programs only run when you are connected do a VPN.
-It's designed to quietly run in the background and only jump into action when you lose your VPN connection
+It's designed to quietly run in the background and only jump into action when you lose your VPN connection.

 The configuration is simple:

 1. Choose your VPN interface from the list and hit the save button
-2. Specify the apps you want to close when you lose your VPN connection
+2. Specify the apps you want to close when you lose your VPN connection and/or setup the torrent actions
 3. Done!

-When everything runs fine, click "Start minimzed" and put a link to VPNWatcher into Windows Autostart.
-It will start with a small trayicon from now on.
+When everything runs fine, click "Start minimzed" and "Start with Windows".
+It will autostart with a small trayicon from now on.

 Thats it!